HeavySnowJakarta/A-guide-to-a-Shell/lets-do-more-for-it/webassembly-for-a-shell.md

 * No signal functions.
 Again, there will be a warning telling you to use: `-D_WASI_EMULATED_SIGNAL` and link with `-lwasi-emulated-signal`.
 * No mmap function.
 There will be a warning telling you to use: `-D_WASI_EMULATED_MMAN` and link with `-lwasi-emulated-mman`.

-There is also no `setjmp()/longjmp()`, no `fork()`, and no threads (and no ways to emulated them.
+There is also no `setjmp()/longjmp()`, no `fork()`, and no threads (and no ways to emulate them.
 There are threads in some versions of webAssembly, but they require a server, not something running locally).

 WASI supports threads experimentally via web workers.
 For web-based projects, web workers are enabled only when the server has set certain flags.
 For local side, we don't know how to enable it.
 Apple has disabled it for security reasons.